-While such investments may not be an option for every employer, there are ways to capture the same benefits:
+While such investments may is not an option for every employer, there are ways to capture the same employee benefits:

-- If office space is limited, allow employees to nap comfortably at their stations.
+- If office space is limited, allow employees to nap at their stations

-Besides increasing the overall performance of employees, allowing short nap breaks may shorten brainstorming and decision-making periods – leading to more efficient operations.
+Besides increasing the overall employee performance, allowing short nap breaks may shorten brainstorming and decision-making periods – leading to more efficient operations.

-While this may not be a ground breaking incentive program for employees – it is one less thing an employee has to worry about maintaining.
+While this is not a ground breaking employee incentive program – it is one less thing an employee has to worry about maintaining.

 Any factor that helps take financial strain off an employee, regardless of how big or small, is icing on the cake.